treep78/e-com-back-end/README.md

 - A user can sign-in
 - A user can change-password
 - A user can sign-out
-- A user can view products
+- Anyone can view products
 - A user can add items to cart
 - A user can view items in cart
 - A user can change item quantity in cart